-In March I started work on the PCB designs for the third and current prototype, but it wasn't until July that I felt ready to share my progress, with the incredibly supportive folks at SMSPower!
+In March I started work on the PCB designs for the third and current prototype, but it wasn't until July that I felt ready to share my progress, with the incredibly supportive folks at SMSPower!open_in_new

-Speaking of which, I took a little time out from the Retcon build in March to enter the SMSPower! coding competition, where I wrote a clone of Wordle in Z80 assembly – what a time to be alive…
+Speaking of which, I took a little time out from the Retcon build in March to enter the SMSPower! coding competition, where I wrote a clone of Wordle in Z80 assemblyopen_in_new – what a time to be alive…

 August saw the v3 PCB order finally submitted to the fabrication house, and in September I excitedly received delivery of the main project boards, two variants of the new, completely custom AV boards as well as soldering stencils for the prototypes.

 It took almost two months and much lost hair to get the prototype working, but I finally posted an update and photographs of me playing a real Asterix cartridge to the SMS community early November.
 The SMS clone worked great on all but one of my original game cartridges, with just a small audio glitch that I fixed in late December.